Mrin45/Fetching-Weather-Information/README.md

 # Fetching Weather Information

-It is used to fetching weather information.
+It is used to fetching current weather information with 3rd party API.